ubparmar/Airline_Fare_Prediction/README.md

 - Python 3.x
 - Scikit-learn for machine learning models
 - Pandas and NumPy for data manipulation
-- Flask/Django for web application framework
+- Django for web application framework
 - HTML/CSS/JavaScript for frontend
 - Git for version control